mmurnaneGitHub/WAB_IdentifyMany-Comp-Plan-Widget/README.md

 ## WAB_IdentifyMany-Comp-Plan-Widget
 Identify Widget for FLUM, One Tacoma, and Tideflats Subarea Plan.
 Control button size and image margin with jimu.css (including Summary Widget).

+!!
+See WAB_IdentifyMany-Tideflats_SP-Widget for combining in the future. !!

 Version 2.12

 INSTRUCTIONS: